brucestull/django-starter/notes/04_create_django_app.md

-# Create a Django Project
+# Create a Django App

 ## Resources: